1. Validations and sanity checks

 3. Net reconcilation

-For any given entity the Settlement Manager will receive multiple clearances where the entity will be either the Payer or the Payee.
-Therefore, if the Settlement Manager was performing clearance on daily basis, the settlement manger will add the Net Clearance Amounts of the Clearance where the entity is a Payee and deduct the Net Clearance Amount from the Clearances where the entity is the Payer.
+For any given entity the Clearance Manager will receive multiple clearances where the entity will be either the Clearance Payer or the Clearance Payee.
+Therefore, if the Clearance Manager was performing clearance on daily basis, the settlement manger will add the Net Clearance Amounts of the Clearance where the entity is a Payee and deduct the Net Clearance Amount from the Clearances where the entity is the Payer.

-However, if clearance is not performed daily then the settlement manager will combine all Clearances with the same Remittance Dates.
-Then the Settlement Manager will add the Net Clearance Amount for the Clearances where the entity is a Payee and deduct the Net Clearance Amount for the Clearances where the entity is a Payer.
-Thus the Settlement Manager will determine the Settlement Payees and the Remittance Payer and avoid sending unnecessary Transfer Notifications.
+However, if clearance is not performed daily then the Clearance Manager will combine all Clearances with the same Remittance Dates.
+Then the Clearance Manager will add the Net Clearance Amount for the Clearances where the entity is a Payee and deduct the Net Clearance Amount for the Clearances where the entity is a Payer.
+Thus the Clearance Manager will determine the Settlement Payees and the Remittance Payer and avoid sending unnecessary Transfer Notifications.